Redwood railway station: Services

-Redwood is served by Kapiti Line commuter trains operated by Transdev Wellington under the Metlink brand operating between Wellington and Porirua or Waikanae.
+Redwood is served by Kāpiti Line commuter trains operated by Transdev Wellington under the Metlink brand operating between Wellington and Porirua or Waikanae.
 Services are operated by electric multiple units of the FT/FP class (Matangi).
 Two diesel-hauled carriage trains, the Capital Connection and the Northern Explorer, pass through the station but do not stop.

 Off-peak trains stop at all stations between Wellington and Waikanae.
 During peak periods, trains from Wellington that stop at all stations may terminate at Porirua or Plimmerton and return to Wellington while a number of peak services run express between Wellington and Porirua and thus do not stop at Redwood.

 Travel times by train are fourteen minutes to Wellington, seven minutes to Porirua, and forty-six minutes to Waikanae.

 Trains run every twenty minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
 Before July 2018, off-peak passenger train services between Wellington and Waikanae stopping at Redwood ran every thirty minutes but were increased to one every twenty minutes from 15 July 2018.